Kicksecure/security-misc/README.md

 Some hardening is opt-in as it causes too much breakage to be enabled by default.

 - An optional systemd service mounts `/proc` with `hidepid=2` at boot to prevent users from seeing another user's processes.
 This is disabled by default because it is incompatible with `pkexec`.
 It can be enabled by executing `systemctl enable proc-hidepid.service` as root.

--   A systemd service restricts `/proc/cpuinfo`, `/proc/bus`, `/proc/scsi` and
+- A systemd service restricts `/proc/cpuinfo`, `/proc/bus`, `/proc/scsi`, and
   `/sys` to the root user.
 This hides a lot of hardware identifiers from unprivileged users and increases security as `/sys` exposes a lot of information that shouldn't be accessible to unprivileged users.
 As this will break many things, it is disabled by default and can optionally be enabled by executing `systemctl enable hide-hardware-info.service` as root.

-## miscellaneous
+## Miscellaneous

--   hardened malloc compatibility for haveged workaround `/lib/systemd/system/haveged.service.d/30_security-misc.conf`
+- Hardened malloc compatibility for haveged workaround `/lib/systemd/system/haveged.service.d/30_security-misc.conf`

--   set `dracut` `reproducible=yes` setting
+- Set `dracut` `reproducible=yes` setting

-## legal
+## Legal

 `/usr/lib/issue.d/20_security-misc.issue`